allenporter/home-assistant-journal-assistant/README.md

 - Take as input a media source path and a multi-modal conversation agent
 - Process the media source with a set of dynamic prompts
-- Expose a parsed RFC5545 journal as a calendar
+- Expose a parsed RFC5545 JOURNAL as a calendar entity

 See https://github.com/allenporter/supernote-llm

 ## Development plan

-- [ ] Initial dummy calendar
+- [x] Initial dummy calendar
 - [ ] media-source input config flow
 - [ ] conversation agent in config flow
 - [ ] Create output storage directory for yaml